tigellus/Markdown/4. Pulmonary Mechanical Ventilation/14. Issues in Nursing Management/Issues in Nursing Management.md

 [WRONG] Increased response to hypoxia and hypercabnia, decreased surfactant production [WRONG] Increased response to hypoxia and hypercabnia, increased surfactant production [WRONG] Reduced response to hypoxia and hypercabnia, increased surfactant production

+# Question 2
+When is suctioning clinically indicated for vented patients?

+[WRONG] Lack of airway noises
+[WRONG] Hypotension
+[RIGHT] Coughing or respiratory distress

+# Question 3
+Which of the following demonstrates proper technique for ventilator use?

+[WRONG] Use the highest pressure possible
+[WRONG] Avoid limiting suctioning time per attempt [RIGHT] Do not suction during cath insertion

+# Question 4
+Use of lipids to replace caloric needs can reduce what?

+[WRONG] Blood glucose
+[WRONG] Protein
+[RIGHT] Carbohydrate load